menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Onida is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Onida is a city of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Onida who work in management occupations (18.87%), sales jobs (12.94%), and office and administrative support (9.97%).

-Onida is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Onida is a great place for families with children to consider.
+First of all, many other families with children live here, making Onida a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Onida has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Onida’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the benefits of Onida is that there is very little traffic.
 The average commute to work is 17.17 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.